BrianJHiggins/BrianHigginsThesis/README.md

 Results data in file 'updated_combined_file_with_compatible_date.csv'

-Results correlation data: Q&A_tone_price_correlation.csv, Q&A_tone_price_correlation_by_GICS.csv
+Correlation results: Q&A_tone_price_correlation.csv, Q&A_tone_price_correlation_by_GICS.csv.
-and scatter plots,and correlation matrices in the 'plots' folder.
+Scatter plots,correlation matrices in the 'plots' folder.

 Instructions to run the pipeline: